 The process of pressing charges against the Philadelphia Police Department is often fraught with legal challenges for plaintiffs.
 While filing a complaint is a step in the right direction, it remains critically important to have aggressive legal representation on your side.

-If you or someone you love was injured by the use of excessive force, of if you feel your rights were violated by a PPD officer making a wrongful arrest, you deserve to have the matter investigated by an experienced lawyer.
+If you or someone you love was injured by the use of excessive force by police, or if you feel your rights were violated by a PPD officer making a wrongful arrest, you deserve to have the matter investigated by an experienced Bucks County criminal defense lawyer.
 To set up a free and completely confidential legal consultation, call police brutality attorney Lloyd Long at (215) 882-9752 today.